splunk/public-o11y-docs/gdi/get-data-in/application/go/instrumentation/go-manual-instrumentation.rst

          // your logic for "hello" span
       }()

-Check [OpenTelemetry Traces API docs](https://pkg.go.dev/go.opentelemetry.io/otel/trace) for further information.
+See the :new-page:`OpenTelemetry Traces API documentation <https://pkg.go.dev/go.opentelemetry.io/otel/trace>` for additional information.

 .. _custom-metrics-go: